codepr/memento/README.md

 `node2.conf` containing each the right configuration.
 It can be renamed to `.memento` and dropped in the `$HOME` path of every node, or can be passed to the program as argument using `-f` option.
+Every node of the cluster, will try to connect to other, if all goes well, every node should print a log message like this:

+    $ [INF][YYYY-mm-dd hh-mm-ss] - Cluster successfully formed

+From now on the system is ready to receive connections and commands.

 The distribution of keys and values follows a classic hashing addressing in a keyspace divided in equal buckets through the cluster.
 The total number of